In a world where price is often “king”, it’s easy to understand why Whole Life Insurance is often viewed as a total “rip off” or even a “scam”.

 This is also why…

-Term life insurance is really cheap initially compared to whole life insurance because if its true that less than 5% of policy holders will ever collect, that leaves a lot of folks paying for insurance that will never pay out.
+Term life insurance is really cheap initially compared to whole life insurance because if its true that less than 3% of term policy holders will ever collect, that leaves a lot of folks paying for insurance that will never pay out.

 Is this a bad thing?
 Is term life insurance a scam?